ksator/VXLAN-EVPN/TRAINING/day-2/lab_guides/EVPN_VXLAN_troubleshooting_lab_guide.md

 ## Instructions

 We will use the configuration files located in the directory [EVPN_VXLAN_troubleshooting](/TRAINING/day-2/initial_conf/EVPN_VXLAN_troubleshooting).
+There are many ways to do it.
+See below options.

 Note: The configuration files are not correct.
 So the lab wont work.
 The purpose of this lab is to practice EVPN-VXLAN troubleshooting.

 Option A: